Boston Pedestrian Accident Lawyers

 Our Boston pedestrian accident lawyers are proud to have secured the following verdicts and settlements on behalf of our clients:

-- $7.1 Million - MBTA bus runs over pedestrian.
-Our attorneys secured a $7.1 million verdict for our client who was hit by an MBTA bus in a South Boston crosswalk.
+• $7.1 Million for our client who was hit by an MBTA bus in a South Boston crosswalk.

-- $2.15 Million - Pedestrian injured by crash at strip mall.
-Our attorneys negotiated a $2.15 million settlement after our client was struck by a vehicle as he left a strip mall.
+• $2.15 Million for our client who was struck by a vehicle as he left a strip mall.
 There were no pedestrian bollards near the crash site.

-- $1.375 Million - Pedestrian hit by speeding MBTA bus.
-Our attorneys reached a $1.375 million settlement for our client who was struck by an MBTA bus in Roxbury.
+• $1.375 Million for our client who was struck by an MBTA bus in Roxbury.

-- $1.25 Million - Pedestrian struck in crosswalk and killed.
-Our attorneys negotiated a $1.25 million settlement for the family of a woman who was struck and killed in a crosswalk.
+• $1.25 Million for the family of a woman who was struck and killed in a crosswalk.

-- $1.2 Million - Car accident injured pedestrian.
-Our attorneys negotiated a $1.2 million settlement for our client, a pedestrian who was hit by an elderly driver on a sidewalk.
+• $1.2 Million for our client, a pedestrian who was hit by an elderly driver on a sidewalk.

-- $1.1 Million - Pedestrian car crash resulting in head injury.
-Our attorney negotiated a $1.1 million settlement for our client who suffered a closed head injury and a shattered leg bone.
+• $1.1 Million for our client who suffered a closed head injury and a shattered leg bone.

 How common are pedestrian accidents in Boston?